ArcaneEngineer/ECS-tutorials/part3.md

 ...we can easily and _numerically_ index into the various aspects of our `entitiesRawData` (input) and `entityArcheTypes` (secondary input) arrays in order to accurately produce the contents of our `component.array` (output, that is, our components for the current entity `[e]`).

-I prefer numeric indexing to name-based indexing, as [in most cases](https://stackoverflow.com/questions/10639488/faster-to-access-numeric-property-by-string-or-integer), since comparisons can occur faster than `string` name based indexing.
-(I'm unsure how true this remains in 2024 across different browsers, but as you the reader could implement such an ECS in your language of choice, it's best to opt for the most language-agnostic approach, in case you don't have string-keyed map support.)
+I prefer numeric indexing to name-based indexing, for two reasons:

+- [in most cases](https://stackoverflow.com/questions/10639488/faster-to-access-numeric-property-by-string-or-integer), since it is more efficient -- comparisons can occur faster than `string` name based indexing.
+(I'm unsure how true this remains in 2024 across different browsers)
+- Since you the reader could implement an ECS in your language of choice, it's best to opt for the most language-agnostic approach, in case you don't have string-keyed map support, which Javascript objects have (or indeed _are_) by default.

 ### A change to individual component initialisation functions